fenxu/azure-powershell-docs-prod/azure/ServiceFabric/vlatest/Copy-ServiceFabricClusterPackage.md

 # Copy-ServiceFabricClusterPackage

 ## SYNOPSIS
-Copies a Service Fabric cluster package to the image store.
+Copies a Service Fabric runtime installation file and/or cluster manifest to the image store.

 ## SYNTAX